 be left out.
 This is most commonly used to mask out midbrain structures which

 would otherwise influence the analysis of the cortical regions.

 To perform full brain feature gradient analyses and the associated VB-index, the flag

 --full-brain must be set.
 Otherwise, the flags are the same as in the searchlight analysis.

 vb_tool --surface input_data/surface.surf.gii --data input_data/data.func.gii --mask input_data/cortical_mask.shape.gii --full-brain --output full_brain_gradient

 Be warned, however, that this analysis can take long, use a large amount of RAM.
 In systems with 32k vertices, upwards of 30GB of RAM were used.

 Regions of Interest analyses

 Sometimes, one is interested only in a small set of ROIs.
-In this case, the way for calling the program changes slightly,
+In this case, the feature gradient maps and the associated VB-index value for each ROI will be extracted.
+The way of calling the program is as follows:

 vb_tool --surface input_data/surface.surf.gii --data input_data/data.func.gii -c input_data/clusters.shape.gii --output clustered_analyses